Simultaneous reconstruction of conductivity, boundary shape and contact impedances in electrical impedance tomography: Shape-deforming reconstruction: theory

-\end{prop} \begin{remark} If the contact impedances are known, then the assumptions about the smoothness of the conductivity, the domain and the model map can be relaxed to $\gamma \in L^{\infty}(\Omega)$, $\Omega$ a $C^{1,\alpha}$-domain and $f_m$ a {$C^{1,\alpha}$}-smooth diffeomorphism with $\alpha>0$, respectively. \end{remark}
+\end{prop} \begin{remark} If the contact impedances are known, then the assumptions about the smoothness of the conductivity, the domain and the model map can be relaxed to $\gamma \in L^{\infty}(\Omega)$, $\Omega$ a $C^{1,\alpha}$-domain and $f_m$ a {$C^{1,\alpha}$}-smooth diffeomorphism with $\alpha>0$, respectively.
+Note also that in the above proposition the mappinng \(f_m\) is not generally known, and hence neither is \(F_e\) recoverable.
+However, we can recover the contact impedance \(\widetilde z\) and the (generally anisotropic) extremal conductivity matrix \(\widetilde \gamma\) in \(\Omega_m\). \end{remark}

 In the following, the anisotropic conductivity defined by equation~\eqref{eq:min-anisotropic} is denoted by $\gamma_a$.
 Proposition~\ref{prop:anisotropic} can be interpreted such that one can find unique contact impedances defined in $\partial \Omega_m$ and a unique conductivity defined in the model domain $\Omega_m$ that is as close as possible to being isotropic and the square root of the determinant of this conductivity gives a deformed image of the original conductivity of the true measurement domain $\Omega$ in the model domain $\Omega_m$.
 Further, the deformation $F_e$ of the conductivity image depends only on the map $f_m$, that is, on the error in the boundary model, not on the original conductivity $\gamma$ in the true domain $\Omega$.